Deconstructing the Properties of Solar Super Active Region 13664 in the Context of the Historic Geomagnetic Storm of 2024 May 10-11: Introduction

 \section{Introduction}

 The Sun is an active star.
 Its dynamics and interaction with planetary environments are governed by the solar magnetic activity \citep{Usoskin_2023_LivRevSolPhys}.
 The genesis of the solar magnetic fields owes to the dynamo mechanism deep within the interior of the Sun \citep{Nandy_2002_Science, Hazra_2016_ApJ, Charbonneau_2020_LivRevSolPhys, Hazra_2023_SpaceSciRev}.
 These magnetic fields buoyantly rise up and protrude through the photosphere into the solar atmosphere, resulting in the formation of regions of intense magnetic fields called active regions (ARs).
 On the solar surface, when observed in white light, these ARs are accompanied by dark patches called sunspots \citep{VanDriel-Gesztelyi_2015_LivRevSolPhys}.
-In the vicinity of ARs, reconnection of magnetic field lines is believed to give rise to phenomena like coronal mass ejections (CMEs) and solar flares \citep{Zhu_2020_ApJ}, which when Earth-directed can lead to extreme near Earth space weather and pose hazard to our space based technological assets \citep{Schrijver_2015_AdvSpaceResearch, Nandy_2023_JASTP, Baruah_2024_SpaceWeather}.
+The magnetic field evolution and instabilities of AR flux systems, their interaction and reconnection with nearby magnetic fields are believed to drive phenomena such as flares and coronal mass ejections (CMEs) \citep{Cook_2009_ApJ, Yeates_2010_ApJ, Zhu_2020_ApJ, Georgoulis_2024_AdvSpaceResearch}.
+When Earth-directed, flares and CMEs can lead to extreme near Earth space weather and geomagnetic storms \citep{Roy_2023_ApJL} posing a hazard to our space based technological assets \citep{Schrijver_2015_AdvSpaceResearch, Nandy_2023_JASTP, Baruah_2024_SpaceWeather}.
 However, around 40\% of the strong flare events occur from only (approximately) 0.5\% of the ARs throughout a solar cycle \citep{Chen_2012_aanda}.
 One of the foremost characteristics of such highly active ARs is huge area, and they are referred to as super active regions (SARs) \citep{Jiang_2016_ApJ}.
-It is known that larger ARs preferentially emerge during the maxima phase of a sunspot cycle \citep{Chen_2012_aanda}; with Sun ramping up towards the maxima of ongoing sunspot cycle which is predicted to be in 2024, more SARs are expected to emerge \citep{Bhowmik_2018_NatComm, Jaswal_2023_MNRASL, Jha_2024_ApJL}.
+It is known that larger ARs preferentially emerge during the maxima phase of a sunspot cycle \citep{Chen_2012_aanda}; with Sun ramping up towards the maxima of ongoing sunspot cycle which is predicted to be stronger than sunspot cycle 24 and to occur in 2024, more SARs are expected to emerge \citep{Bhowmik_2018_NatComm, Jaswal_2023_MNRASL, Jha_2024_ApJL, Pal_Shao_2024_MNRAS} raising expectations for cascading space weather events \citep{Oliveira_2024_SpaceWeather}.
 Therefore, in order to enhance our forecasting capabilities and better understand space weather it is important to study and keep a track of such SARs and identify why they are unique.

 \cite{Tian_2002_SolPhys} studied twenty five most violent SARs during solar cycles 22 and 23, and showed that most of the SARs tend to have larger net magnetic flux and abnormal magnetic topology.
 Further they suggested that there are certain longitude bands on the solar surface where complex ARs emerge which can easily host major solar storms.
 In a study of SARs during the descent phase of sunspot cycle 23, \cite{Romano_2007_aanda} found that magnetic polarity imbalance and length of magnetic inversion line are linked to the triggering of solar flares.
 Findings by \cite{Dhakal_2023_ApJ} tell that complex magnetic structure, longer strong gradient polarity inversion line and greater total unsigned flux near the polarity inversion line (R\_VALUE) are key indicators of high flaring activity in ARs.
 Another recent study by \cite{Brooks_2021_ScienceAdv} showed how SAR 11944 led to a major solar energetic particle event during the maxima phase of sunspot cycle 24.